-Technicians mainly deal with the hardware components of computer systems.
-Although they also deal with software, a technician may be called upon to install or replace drives, memory, and cards in computer systems.
-A computer technician may be required to build a system from components and load the operating system software on to the hard disk.
-The technician will then locate and install the necessary programs, called drivers, that allow the operating system software, such as Windows, to work with the hardware.
+Computer repair technicians mainly deal with the hardware components of a computer, but sometimes are called upon to install or replace drives, memory, and cards.
+A computer repair technician may be required to build a system from components and load the operating system software on to the hard disk.
+He will then locate and install the necessary programs, called drivers, that allow the operating system software to work with the hardware.

 A computer repair technician will also work with the software of computers.
 This is usually the operating system software.
-Computers may get viruses or other malware infections and a computer repair technician may be called upon to remove the offending programs.
-If the operating system software doesn't function and cannot be repaired a technician will usually back up the users data, if possible, and format the hard disk with a new copy of the operating system.
+Computers may get viruses or other malware infections, and a computer repair technician may be called upon to remove the offending programs.
+If the operating system software doesn't function and cannot be repaired, the technician will usually back up the user's data if possible, and format the hard disk with a new copy of the operating system.

-A career as a computer repair technician can be very rewarding.
-But it requires someone with the following traits:
+A career as a computer repair technician can be very rewarding, and requires someone with the following traits:

-A logical mindset Computers are logical devices and critical thinking skills are necessary to make appropriate decisions on how to solve a particular computer problem.
+- Computers are logical devices, and critical thinking skills are necessary to make appropriate decisions on how to solve a particular computer problem.

-Curiosity to continually learn how things work.
+- Continually learn how things work.
 Computer technicians usually like what they do and have a passionate interest in computer technology.
-Given the continually changing nature of computers & technology, new technologies emerge and require continual learning.
+Given the continually changing nature of computers and technology, new technologies emerge and require continual learning.

 To be a computer repair technician requires at least a high school diploma.
-However, many technicians have at least a two-year associates degree from an accredited college or a diploma from a technical institute.
-To work in many shops or organizations, a technician will also require an A+ Certification.
+However, many technicians have a two-year associates degree from an accredited college, or a diploma from a technical institute.
+To work in many shops or organizations, a technician will also require an A+ certification.

 Education and certification are important, but in many cases previous work experience is necessary in order to land employment in the field.
 Many organizations that hire technicians expect them to have some level of hands on work experience in addition to certification and education.
 One way of getting relevant work experience is by becoming a volunteer and offering technical services to a non-profit organization.
 This will enable the technician to hone his/her skills and gain valuable work references for potential employers.